Richmond Center for the Arts

 Computer labs and technology

 Each of our computer labs is unique and serves a specific purpose.
 All computer labs are outfitted with the latest hardware and software.
 There is at least one open lab in each of the College of Fine Arts buildings.
 The other labs are specific to students within a scheduled course or major.
 Access to the computers is accomplished by logging in with your BroncoNet ID.
 To learn about all available labs within the College of Fine Arts, hours and locations please visit the College of Fine Arts Technology website.

-- Photography and intermedia lab (K2309 South Kohrman Hall)—The photography and intermedia lab is available to students learning photography and video.
-It is also for students learning visual communication and for graphic design classes.
+- Photography and Kinetic Imaging Lab (K2309 South Kohrman Hall)—The photography and kinetic imaging lab is available to students learning photography, animation, game art, 3D modeling, illustration, and video art.
 Computers are outfitted for image and video editing, the full Adobe Creative Suite and special printers for photographs or other digital media needs.

 - Open Lab (K2309 South Kohrman Hall)—The Open Lab is available for all students to use while not in class.
 The open lab portion of the classroom has large format and photo scanners as well as color and black and white laser printers.

 - Printmedia Lab (South Kohrman Hall)—This lab is for students enrolled in all printmedia classes for the creation of digital imagery and photomechanical transparencies.